Education Courses That Count as LIS Elective Courses

 Courses from Other Departments That Count as NON-LIS elective

-MLIS Students also have the option of taking up to three 3-credit graduate-level courses from other departments at the University of Alberta without SLIS approval.
-Students interested in pursuing this option must contact the host department for registration.
+MLIS Students also have the option of taking up to three 3-credit graduate level courses from other departments at the University of Alberta without SLIS approval.
+Students interested in pursuing this options must contact the host department for registration.
 In the past, students have opted to take the following courses:

 EDCT 500: Robotics: Constructionism in Practice